juhasev/sample-ninja-help/quotas.md

 Next select variables that you would like to use.
 Quotas can be created from any **radio** or **date** -question.
 The date -question type must categorized into ranges before it can be used (or to be visible).

+#### Use percent values

+Click on the "percent %" button to enable divisions by percent.

 #### Balance

 Use the balance button to quickly evenly balance all the cells using total number of completes needed.